SixLabors/ImageSharp/HEIF_IMPLEMENTATION_PLAN.md

 Full completion includes:

+- XML documentation for every type and contract in the HEIF implementation, including the AV1 and HEVC codec internals, together with inline comments that explain non-obvious container layouts, bitstream rules, numerical algorithms, SIMD choices, and interoperability constraints;
-- correct HEIF, HEIC, HEVC-sequence, AVIF, and AVIF-sequence brand and item-type detection without relying on file extensions.
+- correct still-image HEIF, HEIC, and AVIF brand and item-type detection without relying on file extensions, while rejecting sequence/movie brands that are outside this image-codec scope.
-- still-image and image-sequence decode and encode for HEVC/HEIC and AV1/AVIF.
+- still-image decode and encode for HEVC/HEIC and AV1/AVIF.
 - standards-compliant legacy JPEG image-item decode and encode for HEIF/HIF files.
 - every bit depth and chroma format permitted by the HEVC profiles exposed for HEIC and the AV1 profiles exposed for AVIF, including 8, 10, and 12-bit and monochrome, YUV 4:2:0, 4:2:2, and 4:4:4 paths.
 - full- and limited-range conversion using every valid signaled color-primary, transfer-characteristic, matrix-coefficient, and chroma-sample-position combination, including identity RGB signaling.
-- decoding every normative AV1 compression tool that can occur in a conforming AVIF item or sequence; valid syntax cannot terminate in an unsupported branch or silently skip reconstruction.
+- decoding every normative AV1 compression tool that can occur in a conforming, independently decodable AVIF still-image item; valid still-image syntax cannot terminate in an unsupported branch or silently skip reconstruction.
 - a real lossy and lossless AV1 encoder with working quality and effort controls, complete mode decision, prediction, transform, quantization, entropy coding, and legal in-loop filter decisions.
 A permanently fixed smallest-valid coding subset is not complete.
-- decoding every normative HEVC compression tool that can occur in a conforming HEIC image item or sequence across the exposed profiles, including the range-extension tools required for high bit depth and 4:2:2/4:4:4.
+- decoding every normative HEVC compression tool that can occur in a conforming, independently decodable HEIC still-image item across the exposed profiles, including the range-extension tools required for high bit depth and 4:2:2/4:4:4.
 - a real HEVC encoder with working lossless/lossy quality and effort controls, complete coding-tree, prediction, transform, quantization, CABAC, deblocking, and sample-adaptive-offset decisions.
 A permanently fixed smallest-valid coding subset is not complete.
 - primary images, alpha auxiliary images, image grids, ICC and CICP color information, Exif, XMP, pixel aspect ratio, clean aperture, rotation, and mirroring.
 - independent AVIF interoperability with libavif and libaom, and independent HEIC interoperability with a separately selected HEVC/HEIF implementation.

 Gain maps, progressive/layered images, sample transforms, and experimental extension brands require explicit conformance and API decisions.
 They do not create permission to omit any valid color, compression, or bit-depth path from the PR.
 The container reader must skip unsupported optional extensions safely and reject an unsupported essential property with a useful error.

+## Container scope

+The container implementation is a deliberately narrow HEIF still-image reader and writer, not a general ISO BMFF framework.
+Implement only the box syntax and relationships required to identify, locate, describe, decode, and encode supported HEIF image items, derived image items, auxiliary images, thumbnails, and their image metadata.

+In scope are the file type, metadata, item location/data, item information, item properties, item references, primary-item selection, `idat`/`mdat` payload storage, grids, auxiliary alpha, presentation transforms, color properties, and Exif/XMP paths required by HEIC, AVIF, and generic HEIF/HIF still images.

+Out of scope are movie and media boxes, tracks, sample tables, timing and edit models, fragments, streaming profiles, sequence playback, sequence brands, and inter-frame reference-picture behavior whose only purpose is HEIC/AVIF animation or video.
+These surfaces must not be modeled speculatively, registered, or accepted as supported formats.
+Unknown optional boxes remain bounded and skippable; an unsupported essential image property or unsupported sequence/movie brand must fail with a useful image-format error.

+Implementation rule: do not introduce a reusable general-purpose ISO BMFF box hierarchy, track model, or media parser.
+Add box syntax directly to the bounded HEIF container model only when a supported still-image item, relationship, property, metadata path, or conformance fixture requires it.
+Each addition must name the image behavior it enables and have a focused image-format test.

 ## Reference hierarchy